-Be it the data that your CAT entrance exam preparation process throws up continuously, or the performances that a sportsperson or a sports team strings together – performance, good or bad, almost always reflects patterns.
+Be it the data that your CAT preparation process throws up continuously, or the performances that a sportsperson or a sports team strings together – performance, good or bad, almost always reflects patterns.
 I would even go to the extent of saying that performance, more often than not, is because of patterns.

-That’s why a batter (the new gender-neutral term fast gaining adoption) in form keeps scoring runs and one out of form keeps struggling.
+Repetition of mental patterns is why a batter (the new gender-neutral term fast gaining adoption) in form keeps scoring runs and one out of form keeps struggling.
 Their minds are caught in respective patterns – of belief or doubt, of good basics or lack thereof and so on.

 It happens very similarly for those who do well, or not so well, on the AIRCATs too and it is likely to happen at CAT too.